FluxML/IRTools.jl/docs/src/index.md

 ## Evaluating IR

-For testing purposes, you can run IR using `IRTools.eval`.
+For testing purposes, you can run IR using `IRTools.evalir`.

 ```jldoctest eval
 julia> using IRTools